 Brussels Airlines flies nonstop between New York, Washington D.C., and Toronto.
-Here, Americans can connect to a Brussels-bound flight through Brussels Airlines' partner, United,
+Elsewhere Americans can connect to a Brussels-bound flight through Brussels Airlines' partner, United,

-Coach seating on Brussels Airlines is a relatively quite comfortable.
+Coach seating on Brussels Airlines is relatively quite comfortable.
 And business class is a lovely experience.
-Your pod-style seat will be like a cozy cocoon.
+Your pod-style seat feels like a cozy cocoon.
 And the personal attention never ends.
-You're welcomed with a glass of Champagne and then, for the rest of your flight, royally fed and pampered.
-This is a flight you won't want to sleep through!
+You're welcomed with a glass of Champagne and royally fed and pampered for the rest of your flight.
+Think Belgian chocolates and Belgian beer.
+This is a flight you won't want to sleep through.

 What Are You Passionate About?
 You Might Find It on Brussels Airlines